Luis de Souza

-Luis Emilio de Souza Ferreira Huby (born October 6, 1908 in Lima – died September 29, 2008 in La Punta) was a football forward player from Peru who played for Universitario de Deportes.
+Luis Emilio de Souza Ferreira Huby (October 6, 1908, in Lima – September 29, 2008, in La Punta) was a football forward player from Peru who played for Universitario de Deportes.

 Club career

 Souza studied engineering and made his professional debut with Universitario de Deportes in 1926.
 He remained with the club during his 8 years as a professional footballer.

 International career

 He played for the Peru National Team from 1929 to 1934.
 In 1930 he represented his country in the 1930 FIFA World Cup finals in Uruguay.
-In this competition he scored the first ever Peruvian World Cup goal.
+In this competition he scored the first-ever Peruvian World Cup goal.